"

 Figure 16.27.
 The Parts of a Welding Symbol / Photo Credit: © American Welding Society, illustration by Nicholas Malara (SBCTC Illustrator)

-If an engineer or designer would like welding to be carried out on a project they need a way to communicate that to the people (you) who are doing the welding.
-This information is often communicated via the blueprint.
-Welding can require a lot of specific information, for example: the type and size of the weld, the required weld groove preparation, the extent and location of the weld.
-Welding symbols provide a space-saving method for conveying all this, and more, information.
-There is a certain amount of explanation required to interpret a welding symbol properly.
-It is highly recommended that you read chapter 15, Weld Identification, before proceeding.
-The information provided in chapter 15 will be necessary to understand what types of welds and weld dimensions that will be discussed.
+Welding can require a lot of specific information: for example, the type and size of the weld, the required weld groove preparation, the extent and location of the weld, and more.
+Welding symbols provide a space-saving method for conveying all this information and more.
+There is a certain amount of explanation required to interpret welding symbols properly.
+That is what this section covers.

 A blank weld symbol with the arrow, reference line, and tail labeled.
 The shape is a series of lines.
 At the left of the symbol, the arrow angles up to the left at about an 80 degree angle.
 The reference line is a straight line, which the arrow connects to at the end.
 Finally, the tail is two branching lines that follow at the right of the reference line.
 They form an open triangle at the end of the reference line.